-In United States, approximately 5.8 per 1,000 infants die before they reach the age of one.
-In Morocco, on the other hand, 22.7 per 1,000 infants do.
+In United States, approximately 5.3 children die before they reach the age of one as of 2020.
+In Morocco, on the other hand, 18.2 children do as of 2020.

 United States has a total of 19,924 km of coastline.
 In Morocco, that number is 1,835 km.

-The statistics above were calculated using The World Factbook.
+The statistics above were calculated using the following data sources: The World Factbook.